0fif/ente-exif-tool/README.md

 # ente-exif-tool

-Write [Ente Photos](https://ente.io) export metadata into image and video EXIF tags, making them fully readable by Immich, PhotoPrism, Apple Photos, Google Photos, and most photo apps that read standard EXIF data.
+Write [Ente Photos](https://ente.io) export metadata into image and video EXIF tags, making them fully readable by Immich, PhotoPrism, Apple Photos, Google Photos, and apps that read standard EXIF data.

 ## The problem

 When you export from Ente Photos, your metadata (dates, GPS coordinates) lives in JSON sidecar files next to each image, unfortunately not embedded in the files themselves.
 Most photo apps don't support these files and ultimately end up ignoring the sidecars entirely.. so when you import your export into Apple Photos (or almost anything else), your photos lose their dates and locations.
 Everything lands in a heap with "today's date" as per Ente's seemingly current export process.

 Ente currently does not offer an "export with metadata embedded" option, and there's no built-in way to bake sidecar data back into your files.
-Whether you are using Windows, Mac, or Linux, your photo data are not likely to survive this process.
-If you want your exported photos to actually work in another app, you're on your own with exiftool and a script.
-Unfortunately, some of Ente's competitors do not support the JSON format and prefer XMP (or others).
+Whether you are using Windows, Mac, or Linux, your photo data are not likely to survive the export process.
+If you want your exported photos to work in another app, you're on your own.
+Additioanlly, some of Ente's competitors do not support the JSON format and prefer XMP (or others).

-This tool is that script, cleaned up and packaged so you don't have to do it yourself manually.
+This tool is the solution, cleaned up and packaged so you don't have to do it yourself manually.

 ## What this does

-Scans your Ente export, matches each media file to its JSON sidecar, and writes the metadata directly into the file's EXIF tags using [ExifTool](https://exiftool.org):
+This tool scans your Ente export, matches each media file to its JSON sidecar, and writes the metadata directly into the file's EXIF tags using [ExifTool](https://exiftool.org):

 - **DateTimeOriginal** / **CreateDate** / **ModifyDate**: photos sort correctly by date
 - **GPSLatitude** / **GPSLongitude**: location data shows up on the map

-After running this, you can drag the folder into Apple Photos and everything just works; injected correct dates, locations, and sort order.
+After running this, you can drag the folder into your other app (or to nowhere!) and everything just works; injected with correct dates, locations, and sort order.

 ## Requirements